JosVerheij/reshade-shaders/README.md

 This shader is intended for all devices that output an incorrect video signal and/or displays that apply an incorrect video signal, such that the original full RGB range is displayed within a limited range.

 The output remains a 0-255 signal, but all colors have been moved to the 16-235 range.

+## Thanks

+Thanks to the following people:

+[@groarken](https://github.com/groarken) for rewriting the RGBFullToLimited shader so that it works with Reshadeck.